 The Nozzle/Count Test screen provides the ability to manually raise and lower the nozzle.
 Pressing the grey NOZZLE button will cause the nozzle to change state.
 When the nozzle is in the down position, the E-BAM beta count results can also be verified as shown in Figure 3-21.
-The frequency for beta counts should be greater than 500 Hz.
+The frequency for beta counts is typically greater than 1500 Hz.